 It may come as a surprise to some that the Belarusian language is indeed very rich.
 While the literary language has about 250,000 to 500,000 words, the dialectal language has about two million words.
 Dialects and local accents are an important part of the Belarusian language.
 An interesting fact is that sometimes scientists record dialectal differences not only in neighboring villages, but even the dialects of different parts of the same village.
 It is considered that the main dialects of the Belarusian language are the Northeastern, Southwestern, and Middle Belarusian transitional dialects.
 Belarusian dialects differ in the pronunciation of certain types of letters.
 For example, the letters "a" or "d", "t".
 Linguists refer to these features as the pronunciation of "akanie", "dzekanie" and "tsekanie ".

 In addition to the dialects mentioned above, there is also the so-called "trasyanka," a form of Belarusian spoken language that has a mixed morphology and word formation.
 However, these dialects don’t violate the unity and integrity of the national language.

-After uniting Grand Duchy of Lithuania with Poland and founding of Polish-Lithuanian Commonwealth (1569) old Belarusian language lost its importance and was replaced by Polish.
-In 1696 Polish was recognized to be the official language of Rzecz Pospolita.
-Old Belarusian at that time was mostly used among peasants.
+After the unification of the GDL with Poland and the creation of the state of Rzeczpospolita (1569), the Old Belarusian language lost its importance and gave place to the Polish.
+In 1696 Polish was recognized as an official language of Rzeczpospolita.
+During this period of time the Old Belarusian was spoken mostly among peasants.

-After the October Revolution of 1917 Belarusian was recognized as the state language and it was used in the official documents, legal cases, education sphere.
+After the October revolution of 1917 Belarusian was recognized as the state language, and was used in official documents, judicial sphere, and in education.

-Belarusian language has preserved multiple Slavic elements, and therefore is rightly considered to be the key to understand other Slavic languages.
-It has a huge number of words that cannot be translated, and this is its uniqueness, originality and meaning of existence.
+The Belarusian language has preserved many Slavic elements and is therefore rightly considered to be the key to understanding other Slavic languages.
+It has a huge number of words that cannot be translated word for word and that’s what makes it unique, original and that’s the meaning of its existence.